Dangeardiella

 Type species: Dangeardiella macrospora (J. Schröt.)
 Sacc. & P. Syd.

-Notes: Dangeardiella was introduced by Saccardo and Sydow (1899) with D. macrospora as type species.
-Dangeardiella is characterized by black, clustered or loosely scattered ascomata, cylindrical, short pedicellate with rounded ends asci and narrowly fusoid with sharp to narrowly rounded ends, 5–10 septate ascospores.
-Obrist (1959) added the new species Dangeardiella fusiformis to Dangeardiella.
-Barr (1987) accommodated Massarina in the Lophiostomataceae and suggested Lophiostomataceae, sensu stricto to accommodate Dangeardiella together with Massarina, Lophiostoma and four other morphologically similar genera (Liew et al. 2000; Hyde et al. 2013).
+Notes: Dangeardiella is characterised by black, clustered or loosely scattered ascomata, cylindrical, short pedicellate asci with rounded ends and narrowly fusoid with sharp to narrowly rounded ends, 5–10 septate ascospores.
+Obrist (1959) added the new species Dangeardiella fusiformis.
+Barr (1987) accommodated Massarina in Lophiostomataceae and suggested Lophiostomataceae, sensu stricto to accommodate Dangeardiella together with Massarina, Lophiostoma and four other morphologically similar genera (Liew et al. 2000, Hyde et al. 2013).
 Hawksworth et al. (1995) treated Dangeardiella in Dothideales, genera incertae sedis.
 Kirk et al. (2008) placed Dangeardiella in Melanommataceae.
 In the phylogenetic analysis of Liew et al. (2000) based on SSU gene, a strain of Dangeardiella formed a distinct lineage in Pleosporales together with Melanomma pulvis-pyrius, Herpotrichia diffusa and Pleomassaria siparia.
 Liew et al. (2000) did not place Dangeardiella in any family since Melanommataceae was not monophyletic as previously reported by Barr (1987, 1990) and Hawksworth et al. (1995).
 Lumbsch and Huhndorf (2010) treated Dangeardiella under Dothideomycetes, genera incertae sedis.
 Dangeardiella resembles members of Lophiostomataceae in having superficial to semi-immersed, carbonaceous, ascomata, with slit-like ostioles, cylindrical asci and narrowly fusiform ascospores.
 Thambugala et al. (2014) could not examine the type material of D. macrospora and provided an updated illustration of the genus based on a specimen collected by Lind in Petrak’s herbarium.
 Thambugala et al. (2014) tentatively placed Dangeardiella in Pleosporales, genera incertae sedis based on morphological similarities with Pleosporales and phylogenetic evidence based on SSU gene.
-Dangeardiella is currently in Pleosporales, genera incertae sedis and more taxa with DNA sequence data is needed to resolve and confirm the taxonomy of the genus.
+More collections with DNA sequence data are needed to resolve and confirm the taxonomy of the genus.
+Only SSU sequence data is available for Dangeardiella in GenBank.